 In other words, it’s not something to put onto the back burner, but has immediate benefits for your business.
 Pick a mixture of strategies outlined above, add them to your blog, and for maximum results work on continually optimizing your approach.

 Which of the above are you currently using?
 Which would you love to try?
 Or what mix do you see working for your site?

 Share your intentions and/or your experiences in the comments below, and post a link so others can see your strategy in action.

 (P.S.
-Remember to download this cheatsheetnow to help you convert blog traffic into leads).
+Remember to get the guide for converting blog traffic into leads).